AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 Now we have defined our reward functions, we must also design our prompt.
 This forms the input given to the agent and provides the context necessary to complete the task.
 This is a task-specific feature, and different reasoning problems will require different chat templates, although they can follow a similar format.
-We must also define a function to collate our questions and answers, and standardise their length.
 Combining all these components, we can now initialise the HuggingFaceGym object.

 .. collapse:: Convert HuggingFace Dataset to Gymnasium Environment